-The College Board offers the College Scholarship Service (CSS)/Profile to help colleges determine how to allocate financial aid.
-The College Board administers the SAT and AP Exams.
+The College Board offers the College Scholarship Service (CSS)/Profile to help colleges allocate financial aid.
+The College Board also administers the SAT and AP Exams.
 The CSS/Profile, like the Free Application for Financial Student Aid (FAFSA), is used to determine how much money a college will offer a student in financial aid and scholarships.

 - It’ll cost you money to fill out and send the CSS/Profile.
-It costs $25 to send it to the first college and $16 for subsequent colleges.
+It costs $25 to send it to the first college and $16 for additional colleges.
 If you qualify for a fee waiver for the SAT, you’ll receive one for the CSS/Profile as well.

 - Colleges use the CSS/Profile to determine eligibility for aid from their endowments (also called “institutional aid”), i.e., money not awarded by the federal or state governments.

 - Most public (state or federal government-owned) universities do not use the CSS/Profile to award aid to domestic students.
 However, some require it for international students, and a few public universities require it for merit aid.

 - About 400 universities require the CSS/Profile for some students.
 To find out whether your colleges require it, click this link.

 - Colleges use a different methodology from the one used by the FAFSA for financial aid determinations from the CSS/Profile.
 This method, the “Institutional Methodology,” considers many other types of income and assets in determining your aid.

 This piece focuses on what you need to know about filling out the CSS/Profile.
 For information on filling out the FAFSA, please read the companion piece.

 The 2021 CSS/Profile, for students attending college in the 2022-23 academic year, becomes available on October 1.
 The College Board publishes a summary of what’s involved.

 Here’s what you need to know to fill out the CSS/Profile